-- ✔ Make sure buzzers inside phone are wired to the Y-O pair as shown in Fig. 16. - ✓ Make sure the 1A2 connectors are all fully seated.
-A half-seated connector can prevent the buzzers from working, while other features work fine. - ✓ Make sure the "BUZZ CALL" DIP switches (SW1) are set to "on" for the lines/extensions you want to buzz during incoming calls.
+- ✓ Buzzers inside phone are wired to the Y-O pair as shown in Fig. 16. - ✓ The 1A2 connectors are all fully seated.
+A half-seated connector can prevent the buzzers from working, while other features work fine. - ✓ The "BUZZ CALL" DIP switches (SW1) are set to "on" for the lines/extensions you want to buzz during incoming calls.